emiljohansson/phplibrary/README.md

 {engine_name} is a library that can be used for advanced and simple web applications.
 It makes it easy to quickly create a new web page and collecting data from the database.

-It is not necessary to use a database, the Engine can still create the html document.
+It is not necessary to use a database, the Engine can still create html documents.

 ##Set up a new project